s12chung/csv_row_model/README.md

   column :owner_id, header: 'Project Manager' # optional header String, that allows to modify the header of the colmnun end
 ```

+This schema can be used for both Import and Export.

 ## Import